RuneStar/fonts/README.md

-[Download](https://github.com/RuneStar/fonts/releases) in TrueType or OpenType
+[**Download**](https://github.com/RuneStar/fonts/releases) in TrueType or OpenType

+Exactly as appears in-game

+All 191 characters, including symbols and accented letters

 ![Preview](Preview.png)